aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 ## Conclusion

 Congratulations!
 You've successfully **saved OneNote as PDF** and added a hyperlink to the document using Java and the Aspose.Note library.
-This capability lets you create interactive, shareable PDFs directly from your OneNote content.
+This capability lets you **embed link onenote** and create interactive, shareable PDFs directly from your OneNote content.

 ## Frequently Asked Questions